apache/cordova-docs/docs/en/edge/guide/getting-started/blackberry/index.md

 4. Hello World
 --------------

-Build the PhoneGap sample project by typing `ant target build` in your command prompt/terminal while you are in your project's directory.
+Build the Cordova sample project by typing `ant target build` in your command prompt/terminal while you are in your project's directory.
 Replace the target with either blackberry or playbook.
-Note this is the sample PhoneGap project and not a basic hello world application.
+Note this is the sample Cordova project and not a basic hello world application.
 You can go edit the index.html file located in the www directory of your project to make it say Hello World if you wish.

 5A.
 Deploy to Simulator (Windows Only)